 There are few different ways to book your reservations.

-–the good old way: by person at the counter at any train station, showing your Interrail Pass details;
+–the good old way: in person at the counter at any train station, showing your Interrail Pass details;

-–the gool old way, 2.0: by phone.
+–the other good old way: by phone.
 You can find the list of various call centers here;

 -the modern way: online.
 Booking online is possible, unfortunately since Interrail scheme includes dozens of different Railway companies, both national and private, there is not a unique reservation system.
 This means that: